()

-Just got into a new environment?
-Or maybe this is your first day at work?
-Your first day or week at a new workplace can be quite scary and even feel a bit lost because you are not sure what your new colleague will be like.
+Today’s your first day at work?
+Trying to introduce yourself on your first day or week at a new workplace can be quite scary because you are not sure what your new colleague will be like.

 You will be asking questions like, “Are they easy-going?” or “Will they accept me?